gabrielweyer/azure-policies/README.md

 # Azure policies

-These policies will mark a resource as non-compliant when a required tag is missing.
+These policies will mark a resource as non-compliant when a required tag is missing or the tag value is invalid.
 I'm auditing the below tags:

 - `AppDomain` expected to contain the name of the service
+- `Environment` expected to be either `DEV`, `UAT`, or `PROD`
 - `Owner` expected to contain the email address of the team supporting the service

 ## Deployment